ST-TOMAS-Workshop/stm32u5_workshop/lpbam/theory/ulpmark.md

 ## ULPMark™-PeripheralProfile

+**EEMBC** (*Embedded Microprocessor Benchmark Consortium*) develops industry-standard benchmarks for the hardware and software used in autonomous driving, mobile imaging, the Internet of Things, mobile devices,and many other applications.

-EEMBC (*Embedded Microprocessor Benchmark Consortium*) has different stadardized ULP algorithms.
+The ULP subcommittee focuses on power and energy. has different standardized ULP algorithms.
 We will focus on  **ULPMark-PeripheralProfile** (or -PP for short).

-Launched in 2016,ULPMark-PPP examines the energy cost of four
+- Launched in 2016, ULPMark-PPP examines the energy cost of four
 peripherals: real-time clock, pulse-width modulation, analog-to-digital conversion, and SPI communication

-This benchmark defines **ten one-second activity slots** each with variable usage of ADC, SPI, PWM, RTC, allowing the MCU and peripherals to sleep after their activities have completed.
+- This benchmark defines **ten one-second activity slots** each with variable usage of ADC, SPI, PWM, RTC, allowing the MCU and peripherals to sleep after their activities have completed.